Rappsilber-Laboratory/xiRT/documentation/source/faq.rst

 '''''''''''''''''''''''''''''''''''
 Please create an `GitHub issue <https://github.com/Rappsilber-Laboratory/xiRT/issues/new>`_ if we can assist you with your analysis or if anything is unclear.

+7. Which chromatography types are supported?
+''''''''''''''''''''''''''''''''''''''''''''
+xiRT is agnostic to the type of chromatography and supports to learn 1, 2,3 ..., n chromatography dimensions at the same time.
+Continuous (e.g. reversed phase) and discrete (fractionation) retention time measurements are supported.